 Millennials differ from the typically older demographics most financial advisors serve — so financial advisor marketing to millennials must be different to connect with them.
 While it’s easy to blame the age gap (the average advisor is 55, and millennials range in age from 25 to 40), there’s more to the disconnect.
 Millennials have become accustomed to more choices, more ways to communicate, and broader, more personalized service from the brands they choose.

-Millennials love technology, but they still need the human touch for essential decisions like financial planning.
-Robo-advisors may seem like the perfect fit for millennials seeking financial advice, but according to Investopedia, only about one in five actually use the technology.
+Millennials love technology but still need the human touch for essential decisions like financial planning.
+Robo-advisors may seem like the perfect fit for millennials seeking financial advice, but according to Investopedia, only about one in five use the technology.

 That’s because robo-advisors can’t provide the education, planning, and coaching that a financial advisor can.
 Robo-advisor technology is gaining traction, but it’s not something advisors should fear.
 Robo-advisors are tools that can complement traditional financial planning services and should be seen as an opportunity to create a more comprehensive approach to serving tech-savvy millennial investors.